Paganism: Early Modern Renaissance

-Interest in pagan traditions was first revived during the Renaissance, when Renaissance magic was practiced as a revival of Greco-Roman magic.
+After the French Revolution, the French lawyer Gabriel André Aucler (mid 1700s–1815) adopted the name Quintus Nautius and sought to revive paganism, styling himself as its leader.
+He designed religious clothing and performed pagan rites at his home.
+In 1799, he published La Thréicie, presenting his religious views.
+His teachings were later analyzed by Gérard de Nerval in Les Illuminés (1852).

+Admiring ancient Greece and ancient Rome, Aucler supported the French Revolution and saw it as a path to restoring an ancient republic.
+He took the name Quintus Nautius, claimed Roman priestly lineage, and performed Orphic rites at his home.
+His followers were mainly his household.
+In 1799, he published La Thréicie, advocating a revival of paganism in France, condemning Christianity, and promoting universal animation.

 In the 17th century, the description of paganism turned from a theological aspect to an ethnological one, and religions began to be understood as part of the ethnic identities of peoples, and the study of the religions of so-called primitive peoples triggered questions as to the ultimate historical origin of religion.
 Jean Bodin viewed pagan mythology as a distorted version of Christian truths.
 Nicolas Fabri de Peiresc saw the pagan religions of Africa of his day as relics that were in principle capable of shedding light on the historical paganism of Classical Antiquity.

 Late Modern Romanticism

-Paganism resurfaces as a topic of fascination in 18th to 19th-century Romanticism, in particular in the context of the literary Celtic, Slavic and Viking revivals, which portrayed historical Celtic, Slavic and Germanic polytheists as noble savages.

-The 19th century also saw much scholarly interest in the reconstruction of pagan mythology from folklore or fairy tales.
-This was notably attempted by the Brothers Grimm, especially Jacob Grimm in his Teutonic Mythology, and Elias Lönnrot with the compilation of the Kalevala.
+The 19th century saw much scholarly interest in the reconstruction of pagan mythology from folklore or fairy tales.
+Depictions of reconstructed themes in theater, poetry, and music flourished alongside political invocations of reimagined pagan codes and ethics.

+Folklore reconstructions were notably attempted by the Brothers Grimm, especially Jacob Grimm in his Teutonic Mythology, and Elias Lönnrot with the compilation of the Kalevala.
 The work of the Brothers Grimm influenced other collectors, both inspiring them to collect tales and leading them to similarly believe that the fairy tales of a country were particularly representative of it, to the neglect of cross-cultural influence.
 Among those influenced were the Russian Alexander Afanasyev, the Norwegians Peter Christen Asbjørnsen and Jørgen Moe, and the Englishman Joseph Jacobs.

+Poetic examples display how paganist themes were mobilized in ethical and cultural discourse of the era.
+G. K. Chesterton wrote: "The pagan [sic] set out, with admirable sense, to enjoy himself.
+By the end of his civilization he had discovered that a man cannot enjoy himself and continue to enjoy anything else."
+In sharp contrast, the poet Algernon Charles Swinburne would comment on this same theme: "Thou hast conquered, O pale Galilean; the world has grown grey from thy breath; We have drunken of things Lethean, and fed on the fullness of death."